andrenerd/react-native-bootstrap-styles/README.md

 Check the full list of constants in the source code:
 [./src/constants.js](./src/constants.js)

-Extra dynamic parameters available as `contants` or properties of the `bootstrapStyleSheet` object:
+Extra dynamic parameters available as `constants` or properties of the `bootstrapStyleSheet` object:
 ```
 DIMENSIONS_WIDTH, // ex.
 750
 DIMENSIONS_HEIGHT, //  ex.
 1334